-Jonathan is a PhD Candidate at James Cook University, studying the global spread of amphibian pathogens.
+Jonathan earned his PhD from James Cook University, specializing in the global spread of amphibian pathogens.
 He began working to create HARCC in 2008 after discovering chytrid fungus in Cusuco National Park during his project as a National Geographic Young Explorer.
-He has spent 10 years working in Cusuco, studying these amazing animals and helping to develop a way to save them from extinction.
-Jonathan is also an avid photographer and is selling his wildlife photos to help raise funds for HARCC.
-Visit his gallery here: Jonathan Kolby Photography.
+He's spent over 10 years working in Cusuco, studying these amazing animals and helping to develop a way to save them from extinction.
+Jonathan is also an avid photographer and is selling photos to support HARCC.
+View his gallery at: Jonathan Kolby Photography.

 Jessi is the Curator of the Herpetology department at Omaha's Henry Doorly Zoo and Aquarium, in Omaha Nebraska.
 Originally from Denver Colorado, Jessi moved to Omaha after proudly serving in the United States Marine Corps.
 He has been heavily involved in amphibian conservation for over a decade, building Amphibian Conservation areas at the zoo and South Africa.
 He currently is Lizard TAG Chair, on the board of Amphibian TAGs, and is an instructor at AZA Crocodilian Biology and Captive Management course.
 He has also been involved with HARCC since 2008.

 Brandon is Lead Keeper of the Herpetology department at Omaha's Henry Doorly Zoo and Aquarium, in Omaha Nebraska.
 He has a tremendous passion for conservation, especially amphibians, and has been a proud member of HARCC for three years.
 Brandon hails from the great state of Missouri, and is an avid fan of the Kansas City Royals and Chiefs.